What is a complex sample?

 Suppose you were taking a sample of animals from the wild, in order to estimate their average weights, for example.
 Once one animal had been caught and measured, it would then be released back into the wild.
 It’s possible, in this case, that you might catch and measure the same animal more than once – we call this “sampling with replacement”.
 With replacement means that once an individual is selected to be in the sample, that individual is placed back in the population to potentially be sampled again.
 There are two ways to select a sample from the population – with replacement, as in this example, or without replacement.
 Without replacement means that once an individual is sampled, that individual cannot be sampled again; they are not placed back in the population.
 This will often occur when a sample is preselected from a sampling frame, i.e., a list of all those in the population who can be sampled.

 Many standard analysis techniques assume that the sample being analysed was obtained from a sample taken with replacement or from an infinite population (when the population is infinite, or extremely large, then there’s little difference between sampling with and without replacement).
 However, in practice, most simple random samples are actually taken without replacement from a finite population.
 In this case, the variability of our sample is actually less than expected, and therefore we can apply a finite population correction to account for this greater efficiency in the sampling process.
 Each sampled individual is always unique and therefore provides ‘new’ information when sampling without replacement, whereas it’s possible when sampling with replacement to have ‘repeated’ information.
 When sampling without replacement from a finite population, it may be possible to sample all individuals in which case we’ll have no uncertainty in our estimates.
 The correction only has a noticeable effect when the sampling fraction, i.e., the proportion of the population sampled, is large.
 A good rule-of-thumb to decide whether you need to apply a finite population correction is if you obtain a sample that makes up more than 5% of the population you should apply the correction.
 A finite population correction factor (FPC) is calculated, which is then multiplied by the standard error of the estimate.
-We’ve recently released a series of sample size and confidence interval calculators, which include a finite population correction – for more details (including the formula for the FPC) see the calculators on the Resources section of our website.
+We’ve recently released a series of sample size and confidence interval calculators, some of which include a finite population correction – for more details (including the formula for the FPC) see the calculators on the Resources section of our website.

 How to analyse data from a complex sample